 Okay, this isn’t really a furnace shut-down step.
 But it is a crucial step to take during this transfer to warmer weather.
 Spring is the perfect period to have our AC experts inspect and tune-up your air conditioning system.
 This is the best method for seeing that the system will work as expected when the serious heat hits, and that it won’t run into major malfunctions or start to drain power unnecessarily.
 Look over the details of our detailed maintenance program and sign up to get started—not only for this spring, but for the fall, and all the springs and falls to come!

-Call our friendly technicians 24/7 for exceptional customer service!
+Call our certified service technicians 24/7 for exceptional customer service!
 Kilowatt Heating, Air Conditioning and Electrical is here to meet your needs.